-Security attribute based access control

-No other components.

-FDP_ACC.1 Subset access control FMT MSA.3 Static attribute initialization
+FDP_ACF.1/TRM Security attribute based access control Hierarchical to: No other components.
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialization

-FDP_ACF.1.1/TRM The TSF shall enforce the Access Control SFP to objects based on the following:

-- 1. Subjects:

-- (a) Terminal

-- (b) BIS-PACE

-- (c) Extended Inspection System

-- 2. Objects:

-- (a) data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.SOD and EF.COM of the logical travel document,

-- (b) data in EF.DG3 of the logical travel document,

-- (c) data in EF.DG4 of the logical travel document,

-- (d) all TOE intrinsic secret cryptographic keys stored in the travel document.

-- 3. Security attributes:

-- (a) PACE Authentication,

-- (b) Terminal Authentication v.1,

-- (c) Authorization of the Terminal.

-FDP_ACF.1.2/TRMThe TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: A BIS-PACE is allowed to read data objects from FDP_ACF.1/TRM according to [ICAO_SAC] after a successful PACE authentication as required by FIA_UAU.1/PACE.FDP_ACF.1.3/TRMThe TSF shall explicitly authorize access of subjects to objects

-- based on the following additional rules: none - FDP_ACF.1.4/TRM The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - 1.
-Any terminal being not authenticated as PACE authenticated BSI-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel document. - 2.
-Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - 3.
-Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM.

-- 4. Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM. - 5.
-Nobody is allowed to read the data objects 2d) of FDP_ACF.1.1/TRM. - 6.
-Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4.
+FDP_ACF.1.1/TRM The TSF shall enforce the Access Control SFP to objects based on the following: Subjects: Terminal BIS-PACE Extended Inspection System Objects: data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.SOD and EF.COM of the logical travel document, data in EF.DG3 of the logical travel document, data in EF.DG4 of the logical travel document, all TOE intrinsic secret cryptographic keys stored in the travel document.
+Security attributes: PACE Authentication, Terminal Authentication v.1, (c) Authorization of the Terminal .
+FDP_ACF.1.2/TRM The TSF shall enforce the following rules to determine if an oper- ation among controlled subjects and controlled objects is allowed: A BIS-PACE is allowed to read data objects from FDP_ACF.1/TRM according to [ICAO_SAC] after a successful PACE authentication as required by FIA_UAU.1/PACE.
+FDP_ACF.1.3/TRM The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none FDP_ACF.1.4/TRM The TSF shall explicitly deny access of subjects to objects based on the following additional rules: 1.
+Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any user data stored on the travel document.
+2. Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document.
+3. Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM.
+4. Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM.
+5. Nobody is allowed to read the data objects 2d) of FDP_ACF.1.1/TRM.
+6. Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4.

-Note 35: The SFR FDP_ACF.1.1/TRM covers the definition in PACE PP [CC_PP-0068-V2] and extends it by additional subjects and objects.
-The SFRs FDP_ACF.1.2/TRM and FDP_ACF.1.3/TRM cover the definition in [CC_PP-0068-V2].
+Note 41: The SFR FDP_ACF.1.1/TRM covers the definition in PACE PP [CC_PP-0068-V2] and extends it by additional subjects and objects.
+The SFRs FDP_ACF.1.2/TRM and FDP_ACF.1.3/TRM cover the definition in PACE PP [CC_PP-0068-V2].
 The SFR FDP_ACF.1.4/TRM covers the definition in PACE PP [CC_PP-0068-V2] and extends it by 3) to 6).
 These extensions do not conflict with the strict conformance to PACE PP.

-Note 36: The relative certificate holder authorization encoded in the CVC of the inspection system is defined in [BSI_TR-03110-1].
+Note 42: The relative certificate holder authorization encoded in the CVC of the inspection system is defined in [BSI_TR-03110-1].
 The TOE verifies the certificate chain established by the Country Verifying Certification Authority, the Document Verifier Certificate and the Inspection System Certificate (cf. FMT_MTD.3).
-The Terminal Authorization is the intersection of the Certificate Holder Authorization in the certificates of the Country Verifying Certification Authority, the Document Verifier Certificate in a valid certificate chain.
+The Terminal Authorization is the intersection of the Certificate Holder Authorization in the certificates of the Country Verifying Certificate in a valid certificate chain.